sumcoinlabs/docs/app/assets/docs/002-network-comparisons.md

 ## Block size limit and block time spacing

 Bitcoin features the 1MB block size limits which serves to place the upward pressure on the transaction fee price, Sumcoin copies this parameter from the Bitcoin but it's economic model does not depend on scarcity of the block space.
 While block generation is a stochastic process, each chain is targeted to generate blocks based on a real time interval.
-Bitcoin generates a block every 30 Seconds, akin to Sumcoin PoS block generation, while Ethereum generates a block every 12 seconds.
-Sumcoin PoW block generation is coupled to PoS block generation as well as PoW hash power and is therefore difficult to approximate, but the total block time of Sumcoin can be empirically estimated to be around 8.5 minutes.
-Considering this and the block size limit of 1MB, Bitcoin has a transaction per second (TPS) of about 7 tps, Sumcoin has an estimated 8 tps, and Ethereum has about 25 tps.
+Bitcoin generates a block every 10 Minutes, akin to Sumcoin PoS block generation, while Ethereum generates a block every 12 seconds.
+Sumcoin PoW block generation is coupled to PoS block generation as well as PoW hash power and is therefore difficult to approximate, but the total block time of Sumcoin can be empirically estimated to be around 30 Seconds.
+Considering this and the block size limit of 1MB, Bitcoin has a transaction per second (TPS) of about 7 tps, Sumcoin has an estimated 133 tps, and Ethereum has about 25 tps.

 <table>
 <thead>